opencybersecurityalliance/stix-shifter/OVERVIEW.md

 Uses the data source API to fetch the query results based on the search ID, offset, and length.

-If the connector supports, you can specify `metadata` parameter which may contain extra information to fetch the results from the datasource.
+If the connector supports, you can specify `metadata` parameter which may contain extra information to fetch the next batch of results from the datasource.
+This is a recomended parameter for the datasource that supports pagination.

 #### CLI Command